DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

 - **Max Association Distance** (Default: 0):
    The maximum distance (pixel) between a marker’s edge and its associated sub-edges during fit operation.
-   For circle markers, it is measured radially from the fitted circle perimeter.
+   For circle markers, it is measured from the circle marker center.

 - **Min Edge Value** (Default: 10):
-   Only grayscale variation above this threshold is considered an edge.
+   The minimum grayscale variation threshold value for an edge.

 Ring Region Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~